metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Talan Hufonga involved on quite a few blitzes for these 49ers.
 He may be an impact player though...

 Mariota's ability to run has become a real weapon for the Falcons.
 Add in Drake London and Kyle Pitts with their ability to catch contested throws and you have an Atlanta team that's cooking.
 It also looks like their rookie rusher has some wheels too, though further observation is needed.

+***

+## Jaguars @ Colts

+The Jaguars have little problem running the ball, even against the Colts and their eight-strong boxes.

+Matt Ryan and the Colts incorporating more hurry-up offense in order to counter the Jaguars and their pass rushing prowess.

+Ryan also showing a willingness to absorb hits.

+***

+## Broncos @ Chargers

+Good to see Russell Wilson still committed to throwing the ball deep.